 Mr. McCorkindale became Chairman on February 1, 2001.
-As discussed on page 18, the Committee negotiated a renewal of Mr. McCorkindale's employment contract in 2000, and the renewed contract became effective on January 1, 2001.
-During the term of his contract, Mr. McCorkindale will receive an annual salary of \$1.6 million, or such greater amount as the Board of Directors determines, and an annual bonus at the discretion of the Board.
-Once again this year, the Committee honored Mr. McCorkindale's request not to receive a salary increase.
+As discussed beginning on page 18, the Committee negotiated a new employment contract with Mr. McCorkindale in 2003, and the renewed contract became effective on July 21, 2003.
+During the term of his contract,